perry1291/Ecommerce-Data-Analytical-Bot/README.md

-# SalesIQ — E-commerce Analytics Bot
+# SalesIQ — E-commerce Data Analytical Bot

 Ask analytical questions about e-commerce sales data in plain English and get real, computed answers — no dashboard, no pre-built charts, no SQL